Olivier-Boudeville-EDF/Sim-Diasca/sim-diasca/doc/developer-guide/Sim-Diasca-model-conventions-english.rst

 _____________________________________

-Simulation time is fully decorrelated from wall-clock time, and is controlled by the time manager(s): the ``fundamental frequency`` of the simulation (ex: 50Hz) leads to a unit time-step (a.k.a. ``simulation tick``) to be defined (ex: 20ms, in simulation time), each time-step lasting, in wall-clock time, for any duration needed so that all relevant actors can be evaluated for that tick.
+Simulation time is fully decorrelated from wall-clock time, and is controlled by the time manager(s): the ``fundamental frequency`` of the simulation (e.g. 50Hz) leads to a unit time-step (a.k.a. ``simulation tick``) to be defined (e.g. 20ms, in simulation time), each time-step lasting, in wall-clock time, for any duration needed so that all relevant actors can be evaluated for that tick.

 If that wall-clock duration is smaller than the time-step (the simulation is "faster than the clock"), then the simulation can be ``interactive`` (i.e. it can be slowed down on purpose to stay on par with wall-clock time, allowing for example for some human interaction), otherwise it will be in ``batch`` mode (running as fast as possible).